-These timepieces come with 300 metres of water resistance as well as Sapphire crystal for optimum scratch resistance.
-They also come in various colours such as with a black dial, a blue dial, and a clean white dial.
+These timepieces come with 300 metres of water resistance, as well as Sapphire crystal for optimum scratch resistance.
+They also come in various colours like that with a black dial, a blue dial, and a clean white dial.
 It also features different case colours such as gold and grey.

 10. Citizen Eco-Drive Bluetooth

 This timepiece from Citizen boasts typical smartwatch functions such as dual time, alarms and notification, smartphone search, and light level indicator.
-All these prove useful especially whether you’re trekking in forest or surfing all day.
+All these prove useful, especially whether you’re trekking in the forest or surfing all day.

 11. Longines Hydroconquest

 There’s a certain elegance to these watches that make them quite a compelling choice for surfers.
-The collection includes a chronograph model as well as three-hand dial design.
-These timepieces boast the best of Swiss watchmaking that focuses on the future rather than the past without disrespecting its predecessors.
+The collection includes a chronograph model, as well as a three-hand dial design.
+These timepieces boast the best of Swiss watchmaking that focuses on the future rather than the past, and without disrespecting its predecessors.

 12. Tissot T-Sport